cbaker6/CertificateSigningRequest_Test/README.md

 # CertificateSigningRequest_Test
 Simple app that tests the CertificateSigningRequest framework

 This includes [CertificateSigningRequest](https://github.com/cbaker6/CertificateSigningRequest) using SPM.
+You can test the cocoapod version in the [pod](https://github.com/cbaker6/CertificateSigningRequest_Test/tree/pod) branch.

 Build and run the test the CSR_testTests.swift file and the CSR will print out in the console log window.
 You should get something like:

 -----BEGIN CERTIFICATE REQUEST-----
 MIIBMDCB1wIBADB1MQswCQYDVQQGDAJVUzELMAkGA1UECAwCS1kxDTALBgNVBAcM